webaware/gravityforms-eway/readme.txt

 4. How a credit card validation error appears
 5. A successful entry in Gravity Forms admin
 6. Example with recurring payments
+7. Forcing SSL on a page with a credit card form

 == Changelog ==